thanh-guong/thanh-guong/README.md

 - I really like the idea to secure my code in case one of my devices breaks up.
 - I want to show what I did in my University period.
 - Automated builds with Docker Hub and GitHub are awesome.
-- Versioning Control is awesome, and I like the idea to know how it works.
+- Versioning Control is awesome, and I like the idea of knowing how it works.
 My future will be with a team, which uses Versioning Control (I hope...).
 - Work in progress...

 ### Professional competences